Personal-CS50-WEB/Final-project/README.md

 - **urls.py file** : Containts the APIs paths.
 - **routers.py file** : Containts the routes for every view.

+- **Authentication**:
+   - using djoser for Django Rest Framework views to handle basic actions such as registration, login, logout and account activation by using endpoints djoser provides.
+   - using JSON Web Token Authentication .
+   - users login or reqister by email instead on username.

 ### **UI:**
  ### **react** :